Angels Advocate Tour

 The Angels Advocate Tour was the seventh concert tour by American singer-songwriter Mariah Carey.
 The tour supported her twelfth studio album, Memoirs of an Imperfect Angel (2009).
-The tour played 26 shows, primarily visiting the United States, eastern Canada and also Egypt, Brazil and Singapore.
-It began December 31, 2009 in New York City, New York and concluded on September 26, 2010 in Singapore.
+The tour played 23 shows, visiting the United States and Canada.
+It began December 31, 2009 in New York City, New York and concluded on February 27, 2010 in Las Vegas.
 The tour grossed $9.1 million, selling 88,930 tickets.

 Background

 After performing a set of promotional shows at The Pearl Concert Theater, rumors circulated in the media of Carey's forthcoming arena tour.
 In December 2009, the tour was official announced by Carey's official website and Twitter page, under the title "Angels' Advocate Tour".
 The name is linked to a song from her recent album Memoirs of an Imperfect Angel, "Angels Cry" which has since been remixed to feature Ne-Yo and released while Carey was on tour.
 This was her first concert tour since her The Adventures of Mimi Tour in 2006.
-Dates were only slated for the U.S., Canada, and a private concert in Egypt.
+Dates were only slated for the U.S. and Canada.